Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Relating to your senses, such as sight, hearing, or touch.
 **Sentence:** Sensory activities like touching different materials help children learn.
 **Conversation:**
-A – Why are we touching different things?
+A – Why are we touching different things
 B – It’s a sensory activity to help us learn.

 ### Word: Sequential